IM-Deane/historical-figures/README.md

 Only users who're signed in can like the posts and only the post's creator can edit/delete the post.

+**Development Stack:** MERN

+- MongoDB
+- Express
+- React
+- Node

+### Features:

+- Social Auth using Google Account
+- Custom Auth using JWT
+- Submission form utilizes react-base-64 to enable image uploads
+- Posts have different access levels depending on the users status -- Signed out users can only view the posts
+- Signed in users can like the posts and create new ones
+- Post creators have the ablitity to update and delete their **own posts**.
+- Post search functionality
+- Recommended posts functionality

 ### Future Plans:

-For the next version of the app, I will be adding client side routing and pagination.
-I will also likely update the general theme of the site to make it more interesting.
+~~For the next version of the app, I will be adding client side routing and pagination.
+I will also likely update the general theme of the site to make it more interesting.~~

 ### Getting Started: